I've wanted to build a 68000 system for a long time. I built some commercial systems back in the 1980's based on the 68000 and really like the CPU.

 The TS2 is based on Alan Clements' book Microprocessor Systems Design: 68000 Family Hardware, Software, and Interfacing.
 The advantage starting from a published book is that the documentation of the design is really good.

 There was a commercial design that is compatible, the Motorola MC68000 Educational Computer Board (MEX68KECB) (referred to as MECB).
-There is a TUTOR monitor, Tiny BASIC and FORTH for the board.
+There is a TUTOR monitor, Tiny BASIC, Enhanced BASIC, and FORTH for the board.

 The design doesn't fit into the minimal Multicomp FPGA board due to the memory requirements.
 It does fit into a larger FPGA like the Altera/Intel EP4CE15.
 I am using my RETRO-EP4CE15 card as the hardware platform.

 The main features are:

 - M68000 CPU

 - Teesite TS2BUG (4KB) or MECB TUTOR (16KB) Monitor ROMs

 - 32KB Internal SRAM

 - 6850 ACIA UART